Molloy (novel): BBC broadcast

 A reading of selected passages from Part 1 of Molloy was broadcast on the BBC Third Programme on 10 December 1957, and repeated on 13 December.
 Beckett selected the passages, which were read by the actor Patrick Magee, and incidental music, performed by the Philip Jones Brass Ensemble, was composed by Samuel's cousin John S. Beckett.
 The producer was Donald McWhinnie.

 Unabridged audiobook

-Individual unabridged audiobooks of the entire Beckett Trilogy were released by Naxos Audiobooks between 2003-2005.
-Molloy (2003) is read by actors Dermot Crowley and Sean Barrett, who each deliver one of the book’s two monologues.
+Individual unabridged audiobooks of the entire Beckett Trilogy were released by Naxos Audiobooks between 2003 and 2005.
+Molloy (2003) is read by actors Dermot Crowley and Sean Barrett, who each deliver one of the book's two monologues.
 Malone Dies (2004) and The Unnamable (2005) are read by Sean Barrett.
 The production of Molloy has been praised for its accessibility: "The distinct readings lend the book a dramatic presence, playfully yet skillfully rendering all the characters to illuminate Beckett's irony.
 So while in print it seems dark, even absurd, in audio this work takes on the full richness of comedy, probably as Beckett, preeminently a dramatist, intended."